 But really, if you pressed Jesse or Andrea, they would say that the name "Deep Water" embodies their view of this short life.
 That we are not meant to wade in the shallows of the shore, but are meant to dive deep and maybe feel the weight of water over your head and depth of water beneath your feet, but ultimately know you've tried something bigger than yourselves - and, if you're truly fortunate, float satisfactorily on top of the deep for awhile.

-The wine itself is the only truly native grape to the US, and we embrace it.
+The wine itself is one of the only truly native grapes to the US, and we embrace it.
 Remaining true to our predecessors Southern roots, we grow muscadine grapes, a fruit native to the Southeastern United States.
-We produce authentic muscadine wine, five different labels from four varieties of grapes (we've provided the Irvin-House Vineyard name for ease of finding your favorite).
-We are hoping to offer some drier options soon so expect some of these to change or for our offerings to expand:
+We produce authentic muscadine wine, five different labels from four varieties of grapes (we've provided the Irvin-House Vineyard name for ease of finding your favorite):

 Previously known as "Mullet Hall".
 Our dry red wine, made with the Ison Muscadine grape, is fruity and fully flavored; try it while enjoying your favorite low-country farm to table fare.